gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 ## Deploying to Netlify

-Netlify can not only automatically start builds on pushes to a repository but also accepts [webhooks](https://www.netlify.com/docs/webhooks/) to do so.
-Fortunately Prismic can [trigger webhook](https://user-guides.prismic.io/webhooks/webhooks) URLs when publishing content.
-Hence new content will automatically appear on your Netlify site.
+Netlify is able to automatically start builds on pushes to a repository and accepts [webhooks](https://www.netlify.com/docs/webhooks/) to do so.
+Fortunately, Prismic can [trigger webhook](https://user-guides.prismic.io/webhooks/webhooks) URLs when publishing content.
+With those features set up, new content will automatically appear on your Netlify site.

 Setup your Netlify project and afterwards go to the `Build hooks` setting at `Settings → Build & deploy`.
-You'll receive an URL of the format `https://api.netlify.com/build_hooks/-randomstring-` after clicking `Add build hook`.
+You'll receive a URL of the format `https://api.netlify.com/build_hooks/-randomstring-` after clicking `Add build hook`.

-On your Prismic project visit the `Webhooks` setting and insert the copied URL into the respective field.
+On your Prismic project, visit the `Webhooks` setting and insert the copied URL into the respective field.
 Confirm with `Add this webhook`.
-Everytime you publish a new document now Netlify will re-build your site.
+Everytime you publish a new document, Netlify will re-build your site.

 ## Adding more features